AitorSimona/CENTRAL-3D/README.md

 There is a Shader class, which is a resource and works the same way as other resources.

 ### Shader management
-There are multiple ways to create a shader program:

 1. Create a shader in the panel project (Right Click - Create - Shader)